kestal/univers/Species/Dwarves.md

 It is said that some secret dwarf nation have underwater cities.
 But no one truly knows.

 ## Culture
+### Food
+Indoor culture of mushrooms makes a great part of dwarf food production and consumption.

 ## Relations with humans